abdullah-riaz-raja/JCord/README.md

 Classes:

-ChannelsDisplay()Nishchal Bhardwaj: Purpose: todisplay the list of channels
+ChannelsDisplay()Nishchal Bhardwaj: Purpose: to display the list of channels

 CommunicationClient() Purpose: